qwertTheDev/Paper-Framework/README.md

 Pages can access each other using Paper:Read("PageName").

-If you ever need it, the functions inside Paper's source code come with instructions.
+For more information, the functions inside Paper's source code come with instructions.
+Check out the other documents linked!